 Students write every day, rehearsing out loud what they want to write, using their knowledge of the alphabetic code and the ‘tricky’ words they have learnt.
 They learn to write compositions based on their own experiences and ideas from the story, drawing upon new vocabulary and grammar.

 This strategy focuses on developing reading comprehension and vocabulary.
 Small groups work with an English teacher to develop the skills required to analyse texts.
 Study units follow a specific structure:

-- Introduction – hook students with picture/video/unusual question linked to text.
+- Introduction – hook students with picture/video/unusual question linked to the text.

-- Direct Vocabulary Instruction using words from text – e.g. synonym/antonym webs
+- Direct Vocabulary Instruction using words from the text – e.g. synonym/antonym webs

-- Read text – as class at first then independently
+- Read the text – as a class at first then independently

 - Summarise text using Card Pyramid and then transferring information into a 100-word written summary.

 Speed Up Read Up

 Selected students follow a unique blend of Speed Up Handwriting and Accelerated Reader (see ‘Reading’ section) strategies to develop both their reading and handwriting.